rskelly/geotools/README.md

 Field Name | Description
 ---------- | -----------
 data_file | A raster file containing spectra.
 This is any GDAL-readable raster.
-If the raster has wavelengths encided into band metadata or description, these will be loaded as a band map.
-If they are not present, a separate band map is required This and roi_file are mutually exclusive. roi_file | An ENVI ROI file.
+If the raster has wavelengths embedded in the band metadata or description, these will be loaded as a band map.
+If they are not present, a separate band map is required.
+This and roi_file are mutually exclusive. roi_file | An ENVI ROI file.
+A band map is required with this format.
 This and data_file are mutually exclusive. band_map | A CSV file containing a mapping between the wavelength and band number.
 If this is given, it will override the band map contained in the raster file. bm_header | This value indicates whether the band map file has a header that must be skipped.
 If 't' is given, the header is skipped, otherwise not.
 If a band map file is given, this is a required field. bm_wl_col | An integer indicating the column where the wavelength is stored.
 The first column is zero.
 If a band map file is given, this is a required field.